HoaxParagon/primality_experiments/README.md

 ### TODO:
-- [ ] implement graphing for these tests:
+- [ ] implement graphing for these tests
-* x = max number tested
-* y = test execution time
+   time vs number of tested?

 - [ ] export graph photos and either learn about O notation
    or, speculate until the need to question sanity becomes overwhelming